 3. See if you could change your tariff

-It could be that the tariff you’re on for your gas or electricity isn’t the right one for your circumstances.
+It could be that the energy tariff you’re on for your gas or electricity isn’t the right one for your circumstances.
 So it’s always worth asking your energy company if you can change it.
 There are fixed price tariffs, which set the cost of your energy for a certain amount of time – often a year or more.
 Variable tariffs, on the other hand, rise or fall depending on the market.

 Government research has shown consistently over time that Standard Variable Tariffs are more expensive than fixed ones, with differences of 10% or more in recent years.
-Unfortunately, this currently isn’t the case, with most fixed rate tariffs being more expensive than variable rates.
+Unfortunately, this currently isn’t the case, with most fixed rate tariffs being more expensive than variable rate.

 It’s also worth asking about dual-fuel tariffs, where your gas and electricity both come from one supplier.
 These can be cheaper – but check it against the price of sourcing them separately.